 Demonstrated compliance with the laws and regulations of the Commonwealth;

-Suitability for licensure based on the provisions of 935 CMR 501.101(1), 935 CMR 501.800 and 935 CMR 501.801; and
+Suitability for licensure based on the provisions of 935 CMR 501.101(1): New Applicants, 935 CMR 501.800: Background Check Suitability Standard for Licensure and Registration and 935 CMR 501.801: Suitability Standard for Licensure; and

 Evaluation of the thoroughness of the applicant's responses to the required criteria.
 The Commission shall consider each License application submitted by an applicant on a rolling basis.